 Factors To Consider About Restaurant Seating

-Many new restaurant owners don’t effectively optimize their dining room space so they can get in the right amount of seating without compromising the flow of customers and wait staff at the tables.
+Many new restaurant business owners don’t effectively optimize their dining room space so they can get in the right amount of seating without compromising the flow of customers and wait staff at the tables.
 They purchase mismatched furniture pieces found at yard sales or secondhand stores.
-They place the furniture in weird configurations and do not allow for enough room for people to sit comfortably.
+They place the furniture in weird configurations and do not allow for enough room for people to sit comfortably in the seating area.

-Here at California Stools, Bars and Dinettes, we have been helping restaurant owners and managers select the right seating for their commercial eating establishment.
-Whether they are operating a fine dining restaurant, sports pub or casual eatery, you can find the right furniture piece here at our three Bay Area store locations.
+Here at California Stools, Bars and Dinettes, we have been helping restaurant industry owners and managers select the right seating for their commercial eating establishment.
+Whether they are operating a fine dining restaurant, sports pub or casual eatery, you can find the right furniture piece here at our two Bay Area store locations.
 We offer both outdoor dining area and indoor dining furniture to our customers.

 We offer bar stools and restaurant chairs that offers the perfect comfortable seating for diners.
 We also offer the lowest prices in California while the durability of our restaurant furniture will last for as long as your restaurant stays in business.
 Here are several factors to consider when purchasing restaurant seating.